bergercookie/syncall/readme-tw-gcal.md

 ## Override Calendar API key

-Unfortunately I've yet to verify this app with Google so new users are currently blocked from using it.
+Unfortunately I have not yet verified this app with Google so new users are currently blocked from using it.
 To bypass that you can register for your own developer account with the Google Calendar API with the following steps:

-Firstly, removed the `~/.gcal_credentials.pickle` file on your system since that will be reused if found by the app.
+Firstly, remove the `~/.gcal_credentials.pickle` file on your system since that will be reused if found by the app.

 For creating your own Google Developer App: